chrismalcolm/solver/README.md

 ### Scrabble

 For solving Scrabble, the `ScrabbleSolver` class is used.
 The `solve` method accepts two arguments.
 The first is a 15x15 2d list representing a Scrabble board.
 Upper case letters should be used for normal tiles, lower case letters should be used for blanks and the wildcard character "\*" should be used for vacant spaces.
-The `EMPTY_STANDARD` varaible is also provided as a shorthand for representing an empty 15x15 board.
+The `EMPTY_STANDARD` variable is also provided as a shorthand for representing an empty 15x15 board.
 The second argument is the rack which should be a list of rack tiles, capital letters for tiles and "#" for blanks.
 Placements of the solutions are returned as tuple of 4 variables: a string of the word placed in upper case, the x and y coordinates and a boolean value, True for horizontal, False for vertical.

 A `get_score` method is also provided for checking the score given for a word placement.
-This method accepts the same arguemnts as the previous method, alongside the additional placement argument.
+This method accepts the same arguments as the previous method, alongside the additional placement argument.
 The placement should be a tuple of 4 variables: a string of the word placed in upper case, the x and y coordinates and a boolean value, True for horizontal, False for vertical.
 The score is returned.

 ```python
 >>> from wordsolver import ScrabbleSolver, EMPTY_STANDARD